dustming/basinmaker/examples/wathershed_delineation_oih_30m_dem/README.md

       is path to the catchment polygon represent watershed delineation after add lake and gauges control points and update hydrological attributes
 * \<Path_final_riv\>
       is path to the catchment river polyline represent watershed delineation after add lake and gauges control points and update hydrological attributes
-* \<outlet_pt\>
-      is the coordinates of the watershed outlet point in [lon,lat]
 * \<gis_platform\>
       It is the parameter indicate which gis platform is used.
 For now only "qgis" is supported

 ```
 #############################################